We may earn affiliate commissions for the recommended products. Learn more.

 Man-in-the-middle attacks

-Public wifi is an excellent spot for MitM because the attacker can pretend to be the network administrator and reroute the data flow through their device.
-Moreso, they can reroute the user to a fake website to get more data or infect them with a virus.
+Public Wi-Fi is an excellent spot for MitM attacks because the attacker can pretend to be the network administrator and reroute the data flow through their device.
+Besides, they can reroute the user to a fake website to get more data or infect their device with a virus.

-Evil Twin (also called wifi Honeypot) is a popular wifi hacking method because it is extremely easy to carry out.
+Evil twin (also called Wi-Fi honeypot) is a popular Wi-Fi hacking method because it is extremely easy to carry out.
 Hackers set up a fake wireless access point disguised as a legitimate network.
-You can find 'Free_bus_stationWiFi' networks while traveling and immediately consider them legit.
+When you find “Free_bus_station_Wi-Fi” or similar networks while traveling, you tend to consider them legit.

 In reality, hackers set up such points to lure unsuspecting users.
 Then they steal their information or reroute them to fraudulent websites asking to input banking details or other confidential information.